Kinesiology / Physical Education

 An intermediate level fitness course utilizing technology to verify performance via self-reported cardiovascular exercise, assignments, testing and discussion.
 Students will improve fitness through the use of cardiovascular exercise.
 Students are required to have an instructor-approved tracking application installed on a GPS-enabled device.

 Instruction at a beginning level in lifts and protocols of weight training.
-Emphasis on form and techniques, safety procedures and strength values of weight lifting using barbells, weight machines and similar equipment.
+Emphasis on form and techniques, safety procedures and strength values of weight lifting using barbells, weight machines or similar equipment.
+For students who are taking the course to meet a requirement for the ADT in Kinesiology, be advised that the Movement Based Courses requirement requires the course be 1.0 unit.

 Instruction at an intermediate level in lifts and protocols of weight training.
-Emphasis on form and techniques, safety procedures and strength values of weight lifting using barbells, weight machines and similar equipment.
+Emphasis on form and techniques, safety procedures and strength values of weight lifting using barbells, weight machines or similar equipment.
+For students who are taking the course to meet a requirement for the ADT in Kinesiology, be advised that the Movement Based Courses requirement requires the course be 1.0 unit.

 Instruction at an advanced intermediate level in lifts and protocols of weight training.
-Emphasis on form and techniques, safety procedures and strength values of weight lifting using barbells, weight machines and similar equipment.
+Emphasis on form and techniques, safety procedures and strength values of weight lifting using barbells, weight machines or similar equipment.
+For students who are taking the course to meet a requirement for the ADT in Kinesiology, be advised that the Movement Based Courses requirement requires the course be 1.0 unit.

 Instruction at an advanced level in lifts and protocols of weight training.
-Emphasis on form and techniques, safety procedures and strength values of weight lifting using barbells, weight machines and similar equipment.
+Emphasis on form and techniques, safety procedures and strength values of weight lifting using barbells, weight machines or similar equipment.
+For students who are taking the course to meet a requirement for the ADT in Kinesiology, be advised that the Movement Based Courses requirement requires the course be 1.0 unit.

-Designed to provide core strengthening, stretching and aerobic exercise with focus on spine stabilization postures and proper knee alignment at a beginning level to improve athletic performance, activities of daily living, and injury prevention.
+Tone and align your core with techniques from Pilates, Barre, physical therapy and dance strength training.
+Core strengthening, stretching and light aerobic exercise with focus on spine stabilization postures and proper knee alignment at a beginning level to improve athletic performance, activities of daily living, and injury prevention.

-Designed to provide core strengthening, stretching and aerobic exercise with focus on spine stabilization postures and proper knee alignment at an intermediate level to improve athletic performance, activities of daily living, and injury prevention.
+Tone and align your core with techniques from Pilates, Barre, physical therapy and dance strength training.
+Core strengthening, stretching and light aerobic exercise with focus on spine stabilization postures and proper knee alignment at an intermediate level to improve athletic performance, activities of daily living, and injury prevention.

-Designed to provide core strengthening, stretching and aerobic exercise with focus on spine stabilization postures and proper knee alignment at an advanced intermediate level to improve athletic performance, activities of daily living, and injury prevention.
+Tone and align your core with techniques from Pilates, Barre, physical therapy and dance strength training.
+Core strengthening, stretching and light aerobic exercise with focus on spine stabilization postures and proper knee alignment at an advanced intermediate level to improve athletic performance, activities of daily living, and injury prevention.

-Designed to provide core strengthening, stretching and aerobic exercise with focus on spine stabilization postures and proper knee alignment at an advanced level to improve athletic performance, activities of daily living, and injury prevention.
+Tone and align your core with techniques from Pilates, Barre, physical therapy and dance strength training.
+Core strengthening, stretching and light aerobic exercise with focus on spine stabilization postures and proper knee alignment at an advanced level to improve athletic performance, activities of daily living, and injury prevention.

 A beginning level aerobic exercise performed on a stationary racing bicycle and done to high-cadence music.
 An exciting and fast-paced workout to lose body weight or improve aerobic conditioning.